MiHShih/tvo1/chapter1/22-can-shu-dang-she-ding/222-station0hyp.md

-STATION0.HYPlists parameters used in the location program HYP.
+STATION0.HYP lists parameters used in the location program HYP.
 There are many important parameters here to modify, including parameters for the

 * coda magnitude calculation,